futuretek-solutions-ltd/ext-yii2-composer/README.md

 }
 ```

-The `Installer` class also implements a static method `setPermission()` that can be called after
+The `Installer` class also implements a static method `postCreateProject()` that can be called after
-a Yii 2 projected is installed, through the `post-create-project-cmd` composer script.
+a Yii 2 project is created, through the `post-create-project-cmd` composer script.
-The method will set specified directories or files to be writable or executable, depending on
+A similar method exists for running tasks after each `composer install` call, which sis `postInstall()`.
+These methods allow to run other `Installer` class methods like `setPermission()` or `generateCookieValidationKey()`,
-the corresponding parameters set in the `extra` section of the `composer.json` file.
+depending on the corresponding parameters set in the `extra` section of the `composer.json` file.
 For example,

 ```json